Page 1 of 2

 echo 'PHP' ;

-If you run this program, **remembering to start the Apache web server, then the web browser will show:
+If you run this program, remembering to start the Apache web server if necessary, then the web browser will show:

 At this point you might question the idea that the PHP program has output HTML - but plain text without any markup tags is valid HTML and any browser will show the text unformatted using a default font etc.